52sketches/52sketches.github.io/_posts/2020-10-08-52-Sketches-Episode-001.md

 but all these things sort of come together.
 I'm good because I, you know, we know each other, I, I sort of know your backstory.
 Let's talk about how you got from a French horn whiz kid to, to voice artist.
 So kind of, yeah, what's the two minute version of that.

 Kevin Genus (07:48):
 The quick and short is I left Peabody and, you know, cause I'm sorry.
 Yeah.
 If I end up going to Peabody conservatory, after two years there, I went on my year of service.
-I'm a high and behinds are we're encouraged back then.
-I don't know if they still are today to go on year a year of service, which is where you're going.
+I'm a Bahá'í and Bahá'ís are—were encouraged back then.
+I don't know if they still are today—to go on year a year of service, which is where you're going.
 You serve humanity for a year.
-And I chose to go to Lewis, Gregory behind Institute in South Carolina.
+And I chose to go to Lewis Gregory Bahá'í Institute in South Carolina.
 And they had a radio station down there,

 Rob Head (08:19):
 A radio station.
 Yeah.
 You have a radio voice.

 Kevin Genus (08:23):
 Well, I, I, yeah.
 I, I didn't back then which was actually pretty good, but I remember hearing these people talk and it was like, how come every time I say something, it doesn't sound like that.
 And it didn't.
 And so, you know, that was my first real introduction to voiceover.
 I wouldn't call it voiceover, I would say to radio copy because voiceover and radio copy are two totally different things.
-I would say, which you understand better than the rest of us, right?
-Yeah.
+I would say,

+Rob Head (08:59):
 Right.
+Which you understand better than the rest of us.

+Kevin Genus (09:02):
+Right.
 Yeah.
-And just for your audience, radio copy is where we want to deal with tonight.
-Today.
+And just for your audience, radio copy is "We're wheeling and dealing, tonight at 8! blah-blah-blah-blah-blah!"
 That's that's radio copy.
-But you know, you ever listened to Morgan Freeman, that's voiceover, we stand and cheer and celebrate as well.
+But you know, you ever listened to Morgan Freeman, that's voiceover, "we stand and cheer and celebrate as one.
+We forget all the things that make us different."

-Rob Head (09:25):
-We forget all the things

-Kevin Genus (09:26):
-Does that make us different?
 You know, that's, that's what in the industry we, we consider to be voiceover, the radio stuff we call puke.
 So,

-Speaker 3 (09:37):
+Rob Head (09:37):
-Right, right, right.
+The voiceover people do.
+We all have our ivory towers.

 Rob Head (09:41):
-Oh, some glass and glass.
+Oh, some glass, some glass.

 Kevin Genus (09:44):
 So I was working at Verizon.
 I was a programmer analyst and the we were doing this massive upgrade and we needed a way to inform the whole company what was happening and the upgrades were going to happen in little chunks.
 So we figured we would put together this 45 minute presentation, which would get everybody away from their desk long enough for all these Unix boxes, you know, windows machines to do whatever they had to do.